w3c/wai-quick-start/source/managing.html.erb.md

 {:.attach_permalink}
 ## Secure buy-in from senior management

 Support from management helps ensure budget and resources are available for accessibility activities.
-A strong business case, tailored to organizational goals, will help.
+A strong business case, tailored to the organizational goals, will help.

 {::nomarkdown}
 <%= learn_more %>